John Edward: Veracity of abilities

 Underdown also claimed that Edward's apparent accuracy on television may be inflated by the editing process.
 After watching the broadcast version of the show he had attended and recorded, Underdown attributed a great deal of Edward's accuracy on television to editing and wrote, "Edward's editor fine-tuned many of the dead-ends out of a reading riddled with misses."
 In 2002, Edward said, "People are in the studio for eight hours, and we have to edit the show for time, not content.
 We don't try to hide the 'misses'."

 Edward has denied ever using hot or cold reading techniques.

 In a 2019 segment of Last Week Tonight, Edward and other prominent TV psychics were featured.
 Several clips of Edward attempting cold reading and failing to get "hits" were included, as well as a clip of Edward telling an audience member, "I can only tell you what they're showing me, and if he's calling your mother a bitch, I'm gonna pass that on."
 John Oliver criticized the predatory nature of the psychic industry, as well as the media for promoting psychics, because this convinces viewers that psychic powers are real, and so enables neighborhood psychics to prey on grieving families.
 Oliver said "...when psychic abilities are presented as authentic, it emboldens a vast underworld of unscrupulous vultures, more than happy to make money by offering an open line to the afterlife, as well as many other bullshit services."

 Appearances in the media

-Edward has appeared or been mentioned in many television shows, including ABC's 20/20, The Big Idea with Donny Deutsch, The Crier Report, Dateline NBC, The Early Show, Entertainment Tonight, Family Guy, Fox and Friends, Jimmy Kimmel Live!, Larry King Live, HBO's America Undercover, Live with Regis & Kelly, Maury, The Oprah Winfrey Show, Penn & Teller: Bullshit!, The 7pm Project, Sam Pang Tonight, The Tony Danza Show, The View, Smallville, The Wayne Brady Show, Will & Grace, Keeping up with the Kardashians, Kourtney and Kim Take New York and Dr. Phil. as well as in the Law and Order season 14 episode "Compassion".
+Edward has appeared or been mentioned in many television shows, including ABC's 20/20, The Big Idea with Donny Deutsch, The Crier Report, Dateline NBC, The Early Show, Entertainment Tonight, Family Guy, Fox and Friends, Jimmy Kimmel Live!, Larry King Live, HBO's America Undercover, Live with Regis & Kelly, Maury, The Oprah Winfrey Show, Penn & Teller: Bullshit!, The 7pm Project, Sam Pang Tonight, The Tony Danza Show, The View, The Wayne Brady Show, Will & Grace, Keeping up with the Kardashians, Kourtney and Kim Take New York and Dr. Phil..

 The adult animated TV series South Park featured Edward in the episode "The Biggest Douche in the Universe".
 The series' co-creators, Trey Parker and Matt Stone, credit James Randi for Stan's explanation of cold reading.